lukechampine/walrus-cli/README.md

 ## Generating an Address

-Run `walrus-cli addr` to generate a new address from your seed.
-The address will be added to the watch-only `walrus` server, so any coins you send to the address will appears as spendable outputs.
+Run `walrus-cli addr` to generate a new address and add it to your `walrus` server.
+By default, `addr` uses the seed index reported by the server's `/seedindex` endpoint.
+You can generate a specific address with `walrus-cli addr [index]`.

 ## Creating a Transaction

 Use the `walrus-cli txn` command to construct a transaction.
-Transactions are specified in comma-sparated address:amount pairs; for example, to send 100 SC to one address and 0.1 SC to another, you would write:
+Transactions are specified in comma-sparated address:amount pairs.
+For example, to send 100 SC to one address and 0.1 SC to another, you would write:

 ```